Pendleton High School (Oregon)

 Pendleton High School (PHS) is a public high school located in Pendleton, Oregon, United States.

 Pendleton photographer Walter S. Bowman photographed some of the school's teams in the early 20th century.

 Academics

 In 2008, 92% of the school's seniors received a high school diploma.
 Of 208 students, 192 graduated, nine dropped out, one received a modified diploma, and six were still in high school the following year.

+In 2022, 90% of the school's seniors received a high school diploma.
+Of 216 students, 195 graduated, and 21 dropped out.

+Athletics

+Prior to the 2022-2023 School year, Pendleton High School athletic teams competed in the OSAA 5A-4 Intermountain Conference.
+As of the 2022-2023 school year, Pendleton High School Competes in the OSAA 4A-6 Greater Oregon League.

+The Pendleton High School athletics department currently holds the following state titles: